tmytek/tlkcore-examples/example/C++/ConsoleApplication1/README.md

 ## Installation
 ----------

 Please copy **BBoxAPI.dll** to the project folder (e.g. root folder of the project or ./Release).
 Add the following DLL lib from Project References.
+Please copy the calibration files into "files" folder in the same direction as *.cpp source. (ex.
+ConsoleApplication1\ConsoleApplication1\files)

 ## Initialization